hiptest/hiptest-publisher/README.md

 You can specify the type of export when pushing by using the option "--push-format=[tap|junit|robot]" or specifying it in the config file.

+You can push multiple files at once (using wildcard) but in that case, do not forget to add quotes.
+For examples:

+    hiptest-publisher --config-file=<path to your config file> --push="reports/*.xml"

 Development
 -----------